 What is PHP?

 PHP is an abbreviation for partial hospitalization program.
 This type of addiction treatment program is more intensive than IOP (intensive outpatient) but less so than full inpatient or residental rehab.
 Compared to IOP, partial hospitalization requires more visits and sessions per week.
-This commitment is comparable to that of a residential recovery program.
-The primary difference is that in PHP the patient does not reside onsite at the facility during their treatment.
+This commitment is comparable to that of a residential recovery program, but unlike tradition rehab, in a PHP program the patient does not reside onsite at the facility during their treatment.
 They have the ability to choose their own housing accommodations.

 Who Is PHP Best For?

 While you can go through detox with an intensive outpatient program, PHP gives you greater access to medical staff which allows for better monitoring of your condition.
 A partial hospitalization program is an ideal choice for those who: